 2017 Fall Concert Season, September 1 through October 22/fivecol_four_last]

-There are port-a-potties available, including handicapped accessible ones, on South Street.
+There are bathroom trailers available, including handicapped accessible facilities, on South Street.
 Concessions are available for sale, including snow cones, ice cream, kettle corn and homemade lemonade.
 J. Gilligan’s grills burgers, veggie burgers, chicken quesadillas and Irish nachos every on night and sells beer and wine on concert nights (no alcohol sales on Thursdays).
+Bahama Buck’s sells delicious shaved ice snow cones.

 There are more than 1,000 parking spaces available in lots surrounding the Levitt Pavilion and the nearby UTA College Park parking garage.
 A detailed parking map is available on the website